-In Squaw Valley Alpine Meadows, on Lake Tahoe’s northwest side, Alpenglow Expeditions offers premium lift-accessed guided tours of outside-the-boundary terrain including Tram Ridge, a zone previously inaccessible, and National Geographic bowl.
+At Palisades Tahoe (formerly Squaw Valley-Alpine Meadows) on Lake Tahoe’s northwest side, Alpenglow Expeditions offers premium lift-accessed guided tours of outside-the-boundary terrain including Tram Ridge, a zone previously inaccessible, and National Geographic bowl.

 At Heavenly Mountain Resort, on Lake Tahoe’s south side, instructors are all about breaking through your plateaus.
 Want to conquer the ramps, jumps, tubes, and other features in the terrain park?
 They’ll get you zooming through the course in no time.
 Feeling fearful of mogul-covered runs?
 Spend some time with a private coach and you’ll soon be carving down Heavenly’s double-black-diamond Gunbarrel run (or at least working on getting there).

 After a day hitting the slopes, one thing’s certain: You’ll be hungry.
 Turn mealtime into something amazing with a special experience, such as an après-ski mountain tour in a luxury, heated snowcat at Mammoth Mountain.
 After lifts close, guests climb into the snowcats for a ride up the mountain, then relax with gourmet hors d’oeuvres and wine to watch the sun set beyond the Minarets.